Skip to Main Content

 Among the same nine Bankrate credit card experts, seven use a bonus category card.

-“I tailor cards to my spending while staying true to my motto — max value at minimal effort,” says Ana Staples, a Bankrate lead writer.
+“I tailor cards to my spending while staying true to my motto — max value at minimal effort,” says Ana Staples, a Bankrate principal writer.
 She’s a fan of the Capital One Savor Cash Rewards Credit Card, which complements her travel rewards card.

 Ryan Flanigan, a Bankrate writer, says his cash back card pick is the Chase Freedom Flex.
 “Chase points are so valuable for my travel needs, and I feel like I can never have enough,” he says.
 “The 5 percent categories are always useful for me, and the ongoing bonus categories are great.
 If I wanted to be a one-card-only guy, that would be the card I picked.”